 No need to clean your baby’s clothes separately.
 And most people don’t need to invest in a special “baby” detergent.
-In most cases, you can toss her clothes in with the rest of the family’s stuff.
+In most cases, you can toss their clothes in with the rest of the family’s stuff.

 Since liquid detergents rinse out more easily than powder ones, they may be a better choice for a baby’s sensitive skin.
 Don’t use anti-static products or fabric softeners, which may have chemicals that can be too harsh.
-And avoid soap flakes, which can strip away the flame-retardant properties of her PJs.
+And avoid soap flakes, which can strip away the flame-retardant properties of their PJs.

 Wash cloth diapers alone.
 Regular detergents can cause diaper rash, so you do need to separate these items from the rest of the laundry.
-Also, baby detergent can be a good investment in this case to protect the delicate skin in her diaper area.
+Also, baby detergent can be a good investment in this case to protect the delicate skin in their diaper area.
 After you dump poop into the toilet, rinse cloth diapers in cold water, then soak them in a mild detergent with bleach.
 Wash them with baby detergent in hot water.
 Double rinse each load.

 Attack stains right away.
 If your baby spits up a bottle all over their new designer sundress, act fast.
 If you can, either wipe away as much of the mess as possible with a baby wipe, or soak their clothes in a mix of water and detergent.
 This makes it less likely the stain will set and be permanent.